- Mezzotint on paper

 and making minor adjustments of tone or detail (adding more birds, for example) for his own benefit, long after he had marked proofs to instruct Lucas.
 Judging from a reference in a letter to Lucas (Beckett IV 1966, p.348), a solution of Indian ink may have been used for this purpose (white touches are also found, though not on the impressions in this collection).

 All the prints catalogued here came from the collection of Osbert Barnard, print dealer (of the firm Craddock and Barnard) and collector, who died in 1985 a few months after selling the prints at Sotheby's.
 The impressions of the original English Landscape subjects are those upon which he based his 'Revised List' of the states, first issued in typescript in 1970 and finally published in 1984.
 In an introductory note to the 1984 publication Barnard said that about 1952 he decided to begin collecting all the variant states he could find, with a view to producing a more accurate list than Shirley's, which was 'so incomplete and so full of errors as to be virtually useless'.
 Annotations on his mounts indicate the provenance of some impressions.
 Only three of the states described by Barnard were not represented in his own collection: 'River Stour, Suffolk', state II; 'Summer Morning', state IV; 'A Seabeach', state II.

-Engraved inscriptions as on T04025 but title now in 'struck' letters
+Engraved inscriptions as on T04025 but title now re-engraved in 'thick and thin' letters

 The Tate Gallery 1984-86: Illustrated Catalogue of Acquisitions Including Supplement to Catalogue of Acquisitions 1982-84, Tate Gallery, London 1988, pp.23-6 and 39